linevty04/m8c-b33py/README.md

 ## Install and Configure M8C

-30. At this stage, you can reboot before installing M8C:
+28. At this stage, you can reboot before installing M8C:
 ```
 cd
 git clone https://github.com/RowdyVoyeur/m8c-rpi4.git
 ```
-31. Followed by, once it’s cloned:
+29. Followed by the commands below, once it’s cloned:
 ```
 cd m8c-rpi4
 make
 sudo make install
 ```
-32. Lastly, make shell scripts executable by everyone:
+30. Lastly, make shell scripts executable by everyone:
 ```
 chmod a+x m8c*.sh
 ```
-33. To generate the config files in `.local/share/m8c` you need to run M8C once.
+31. To generate the config files in `.local/share/m8c` you need to run M8C once.
 Connect the [Teensy 4.1](https://www.pjrc.com/store/teensy41.html) with the installed [M8 Headless Firmware](https://github.com/Dirtywave/M8HeadlessFirmware) to the Raspberry Pi 4 using a USB data cable.
 Wait 10 seconds to ensure it is properly connected and run the following commands (use Ctrl+C or close the Terminal window to quit M8C):
 ```
 cd m8c-rpi4
 ./m8c.sh
 ```
-34. Type the following to find if `config.ini` has been successfully generated (if config.ini isn't listed in this folder, repeat the step above):
+32. Type the following to find if `config.ini` has been successfully generated (if config.ini isn't listed in this folder, repeat the step above):
 ```
 cd .local/share/m8c
 ls
 ```
-35. Edit the `config.ini` file, so the `[graphics]` and `[gamepad]` sections look like [this](https://github.com/RowdyVoyeur/m8c-rpi4/blob/main/config.ini.sample).
+33. Edit the `config.ini` file, so the `[graphics]` and `[gamepad]` sections look like [this](https://github.com/RowdyVoyeur/m8c-rpi4/blob/main/config.ini.sample).
 Don't forget to change `fullscreen` and `disable_cursor` to `true`.
 ```
 sudo nano config.ini
 ```
-36. Then, type the following to point the M8C to the `gamecontrollerdb.txt`, so it finds the game controller mapping:
+34. Then, type the following to point the M8C to the `gamecontrollerdb.txt`, so it finds the game controller mapping:
 ```
 cd ~/.local/share/m8c
 ln -s ~/m8c-rpi4/gamecontrollerdb.txt .